mikeapp/mcp-iiif-images/README.md

 ## Features

 - `fetch_iiif_manifest`: Fetch and validate IIIF manifests from URLs
-- `fetch_iiif_image`: Retrieve a IIIF image from a base URI, fetching info.json and returning the image data up to 2000px on the long edge
+- `fetch_iiif_image`: Retrieve a IIIF image from a base URI, fetching info.json and returning the image data (default: max 1500px dimension, max 1,150,000 pixels total)
-- `fetch_iiif_image_region`: Retrieve a specific region of a IIIF image using percentage coordinates, with the region scaled to fit within 2000px on the long edge
+- `fetch_iiif_image_region`: Retrieve a specific region of a IIIF image using percentage coordinates, with the region scaled to fit within the same constraints

 ## Installation